Gamma-ray Time Delay and Magnification Ratio in the Gravitationally-Lensed Blazar PKS 1830-211: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper, we presented an analysis of $\sim 13$-yr of $Fermi$-LAT data, with improved time-series techniques, of the gravitationally lensed system \pks.
+We presented an analysis of $\sim 13$-yr of LAT data, with improved time-series techniques, of the gravitationally lensed system \pks.
 We shed light on the macrolensing properties of this system, reconciling previous controversial findings at \g-rays.
 The main results are: \begin{itemize} \item Applying the time-series analysis to six, non-overlapping data segments consistently reveals a recurrent pattern in the data, with best-fit estimate \tab~$= 20.26 \pm 0.62$.
 The likelihood of this occurring by chance is as low as $2.5 \times 10^{-5}$.
 This lag in the LC, attributed to gravitational lensing, corresponds to the delay in arrival times between the \g-ray emission from images A and B. Based on simulations, there is no evidence for variations of this lag at \g-ray energies.

-\item Additional delay patterns emerge from the time series analysis of the LCs, none of which is found statistically significant and, as well, cannot be convincingly attributed to the putative third lensed image of the blazar.
-The flux of such hypothetical third image, however, would be significantly fainter than the main two \citep{Muller:2020}.
+\item Additional delay patterns emerge from the time series analysis, but none is statistically significant or convincingly linked to a possible third lensed image.
+Such a third image would be expected to be much fainter than the two main ones \citep{Muller:2020}.

 \item In the DACFs of the blazar, we observe a characteristic triplet of peaks.
 Simulations reveal that this pattern naturally arises by the interplay between rapid stochastic variability and a time-lag component.
 This corroborates the genuineness of the time-lag observed in \pks.
 It also offers a new approach to identify and study time-patterns in LCs.